 The average woman requires about 18 milligrams of iron per day (compared to the 8 milligrams required by men), while pregnant women need 27 milligrams daily, especially in the last trimester when the baby begins storing enough iron to last for the first six months of life.
-Many women become iron deficient during pregnancy, because the fetus takes whatever iron it needs.
-If you have a blood test that shows you’re iron deficient, your physician may recommend additional iron supplements to return levels back to normal.
+Many women become iron deficient during pregnancy because the fetus takes whatever iron it needs.
+If you have a blood test showing you’re iron deficient, your physician may recommend additional iron supplements to return levels to normal.

-You might also notice things like probiotics and omega-3s marketed to pregnant women alongside the prenatal vitamins in the supplement aisle.
+You might also notice things like probiotics and omega-3 fatty acid supplements marketed to pregnant women alongside the prenatal vitamins in the supplement aisle.
 But for those, says Grundland, “the evidence is limited.”
-In other words: Don’t bother, and focus on your diet instead.
+In other words: Don’t bother and focus on a healthy diet instead.

 Ideally, you should be getting as many nutrients as possible from food, with plenty of calcium and vitamin D (both found in dairy, fortified milk alternatives, sardines and salmon), as well as omega-3s (in nuts, seeds, soy, salmon, herring, mackerel, clams and mussels).
 But if you’re unable to maintain a balanced diet because of limited access to healthy food, food allergies, dietary restrictions or medical conditions, a prenatal vitamin will pick up the slack.

-When to take them Typically, prenatal vitamins are taken in the morning on an empty stomach.
-If you find your daily dose causes nausea, take it with food, or at night if your morning sickness is actually confined to the morning.
+Typically, prenatal vitamins are taken in the morning on an empty stomach.
+If your daily dose causes nausea, take it with food or at night if your morning sickness is confined to the morning.
 And if you really can’t keep it down or find that it causes constipation—both of which are possible side effects of iron intake—skip the multi and take a supplement of just folate.

-And don’t quit your prenatal vitamins after birth—pop them for at least four to six weeks after, or until you stop breastfeeding, to protect both you and your baby from nutrient depletion and to start your first months together off right.
+And don’t quit your prenatal vitamins after birth—it's a good idea to pop them for at least four to six weeks after, or until you stop breastfeeding, to protect both you and your baby from nutrient depletion and to start your first months together off right.